oneapi-src/oneVPL-cpu/BUILD.md

        c:\tools\msys64\msys2.exe
 ```

-Please note: this path is from choco install.
+Note: This path is from choco install.
 If another install method is used
 the path to the shell may be different.

 Get packages required by build